Steckolll/todopy/README.md

 # todopy

-This is a simple CLI todo manager in terminal.
+This is a simple CLI todo manager.